openkim/kliff/docs/source/modules/uq.rst

 MCMC analysis
 -------------

-The chains from the MCMC simulation needs to be processed.
+The chains from the MCMC simulation need to be processed.
 In a nutshell, the steps to take are

 * Estimate the burn-in time and discard it from the beginning of the chain,